vubao2303/sql-employee-tracker/README.md

 ## Description of Page Building
 * In MYSQL
   <ul>
-  <li> Create 3 tables: department, role, and employees
+  <li> populate MySQL database with three tables for employee, role, and department.
   <li> Insert Seeds file, which are value into tables such as names, id, title, salaries.
   <li> Select table and create database in workbench
   </li>